-Use an entire page of your lab notebook to make a graph with time along the vertical axis and (the more accurate) distance in dowels along the horizontal axis.
-(This does not make your graph look like those in the Review of Graphs appendix; usually we put time along the horizontal axis.)
-Plot your average time for each distance with the 'error bars' on the graph.
-The error bars are the range of the average deviation of the measurement.
+Use an entire page of your lab notebook to make a graph with time along the horizontal axis and (the more accurate) distance along the vertical axis.
+Plot your average time and your average distance for each distance the buggy traveled with the 'error bars' on the graph.
+The error bars are the range of the uncertainty of the measurement.

-Example: If your time is 3.40 +/- 0.4 seconds, then you should put a dot at 3.40, a vertical line through the dot that extends from 3.00 to 3.80, and 'cross' the line at the top and bottom.
+Example: If your time is 3.40 +/- 0.4 seconds, then you should put a dot at 3.40, a horizontal line through the dot that extends from 3.00 to 3.80, and 'cross' the line at the ends to form the error bars.